sh4i-yurei/quint-code/README.md

 This software is available under the [MIT License](LICENSE).

 **Note on Intellectual Property:**
 The **First Principles Framework (FPF)** methodology, concepts, and ontology belong to **Anatoly Levenchuk**.
-This project is an independent implementation of those concepts for the Claude Code CLI.
+This project is an independent implementation of those concepts for AI coding tools.
 We claim no ownership over the FPF methodology itself.

 ## Contributing